Esri/military-features-data/data/mil2525d/utilities/pairwise-testing/README.md

 ## Purpose

 These files are the configuration and output files used with the [Pairwise Independent Combinatorial Testing (PICT)](http://www.amibugshare.com/pict/help.html) test application.
 PICT is used by Military Features to generate combinations of symbol codes for testing.
+The source data for the legacy PICT files is located here.

 * To obtain the PICT application here: http://download.microsoft.com/download/f/5/5/f55484df-8494-48fa-8dbd-8c6f76cc014b/pict33.msi

 ## Instructions for creating 2525 Pairwise test data
 * Download PICT application from location specified above.
 Once it is uploaded, make sure you look at the [PICT Users Guide](http://www.amibugshare.com/pict/help.html).
 * Organize your input text files.
 The input files should be formatted so that what would be a field in a geodatabase is a key, with the domains being the values.
-You'll see in [this example](../pict/input/ActivitiesPICT.txt) that fields such as `identity`, `entity`, `modifier1`, and `echelon` are  represented as keys, with a list of domains as their associated values.
+You'll see in [this 2525D example](https://github.com/Esri/military-features-data/blob/v.next/data/mil2525d/utilities/pairwise-testing/pict/input/ActivitiesPICT.txt) that fields such as `identity`, `entity`, `modifier1`, and `echelon` are  represented as keys, with a list of domains as their associated values.
 * Open a Command Prompt.
 * Navigate (`cd`) to the location of the input file you want to run.
 * Enter `InputFolder> pict InputFile.txt > OutputFile.xls` to run the PICT application.
 You should see an `OutputFile.xls` appear in the same folder as your input.